-- A bout of influenza can last 5 to 10 days. - While most people recover fully, influenza may lead to more severe and life threatening illnesses, such as pneumonia. - It can worsen a current medical condition such as diabetes, lung disease, heart disease, or kidney disease.
+- A bout of influenza can last 5-10 days. - While most individuals recover fully, influenza may lead to more severe and life threatening illnesses, such as pneumonia. - Influenza can worsen a current medical condition such as diabetes, lung disease, heart disease, or kidney disease.